You Earned a Ticket!

 "Dropouts" are not random

 Let's leave the coffee shop and return to education.
-The classic symptom of educational failure is when a student stops coming to school.
-Students that "drop out" are not random — they are disproportionately African American and Latino, and they disproportionately come from low-income families.
-(Persistent, systematic differences in educational attainment by ethnicity, income, or gender are known as achievement gaps, a subject much studied in California by Education Trust-West.)
+The classic symptom of educational failure is a student who misses so many days of school that they just stop coming.
+Students in this position are not random — disproportionately, they tend to be African American and Latino, especially from low-income families.
+(Persistent patterns of differences in educational attainment by ethnicity, income, or gender are known as achievement gaps, a subject we take up in Lesson 9.6)

 The social costs are real and high

-A small increase in the growth rate of high school graduation rate translates to billions of extra dollars.
+A small increase in the high school graduation rate translates to billions of extra dollars.

-When children don’t get the education they need, everyone loses.
-The cost of failure is enormous.
-Scholars have tried to quantify the social costs:
+When children don’t get the education they need, who loses?
+The answer is that everyone does.
+The costs of failure are enormous.
+Scholars have tried to quantify them in different ways:

-• A 2014 study by UCLA’s Civil Rights Project estimated that the impact of social losses caused by high school dropouts costs the state $37-$56 billion per cohort.
-Besides the consequences for the state of California, this loss affects tax revenue too - they estimated that the aggregate impact for California taxpayers is a loss of $11-$17 billion per class cohort.
+• Billions.
+The Civil Rights project at UCLA collects research about the impact of dropping out.
+For example, a 2014 study estimated the social losses caused by high school dropouts costs the state of California $37-$56 billion per cohort.
+In addition to the costs, they estimated that the aggregate impact for California taxpayers is a loss of $11-$17 billion per class cohort.

-The cost of a year of prison is about seven times the cost of a year of education.
+A year of prison costs about seven times as much as a year of education.
 This ratio is even higher in California than in most other states, but the long-term rising costs of incarceration are a national challenge.
-Since 1970, in every state expenditures for incarceration have grown faster than investments in education.
+Huge numbers of people are employed in the prison sector.
+Since 1970, expenditures for incarceration have grown faster than investments in education in every state:

 Don't get confused by this statistic.
 Keeping someone in a prison for a year is much more expensive than educating a student for a year, but there are far more students than prisoners.
 Governments spend significantly more on their education systems than they do on their prison systems.
-In context, investing in young people is cheap - and worth it.
+In context, preventive investments are cheap — and worth it.

-Taxpayers are not the only ones that benefit, of course, when an at-risk student (or opportunity youth or disconnected youth) persists in school.
+Taxpayers are not the only ones that benefit, of course, when a student persists in school.
 The biggest beneficiary is the student.
 The personal stakes of educational attainment are huge.
 According to year after year of data from the US Census Bureau, economic prospects improve dramatically with every additional year of educational attainment.

 Schooling advances social mobility, especially for those who need it most... but not equally for all.